Ossenbrugge/Starmap/ALPHA_RELEASE_CHECKLIST.md

-# Alpha Release Readiness Checklist
+# Alpha Release Readiness Checklist - Starmap - Felgenland Saga

 ## 🎯 Alpha Release Status: **READY** ✅

-This checklist confirms that Starmap is ready for alpha release to other developers.
+This checklist confirms that Starmap - Felgenland Saga is ready for alpha release to other developers.

 ---